DeepwaterExploration/legacydocs/docs/products/explorehd.md

 ### H.264/Bitrate Control for Streaming

-To set custom H.264 parameters when streaming from a Raspberry Pi or similar computer, install our [exploreHD Driver UI](https://docs.exploredeepwater.com/software/driverUI.html)!
+To set custom H.264 parameters when streaming from a Raspberry Pi or similar computer, install our {doc}`exploreHD Driver UI <../software/driverUI>`!

 This software supports unlimited camera streams given you have unlimited USB ports!